jaredkrinke/log/content/posts/programming-languages/100-languages-7.md

 ## Rebol
 **Rebol is a minimal, but impressively capable scripting language**.
 The entire language, including GUI support is well under 1 MB.
 How did I not run across Rebol when I was [looking for a minimal development environment](minimal-dev-env-5.md)!?
 I only scratched the surface of Rebol, but it felt like exactly what I was looking for.

-Having said that, I'm uncertain about the future of Rebol--it doesn't even appear to fully support 64-bit architectures.
+Having said that, I'm uncertain about the future of Rebol--it doesn't appear to fully support 64-bit architectures.

 Notes:

 * Entire language is 440 KB!
 * Used the console version
-* Variables in functions don't default to locals!?
+* Variables in functions don't default to locals?

 ## Bash
 I've successfully been avoiding writing Bash recently, but I thought it might be fun to see what math looks like in Bash.

 Notes:

-* Ugly syntax (double parentheses, double brackets)
+* Unpleasant syntax (double parentheses, double brackets)
 * Little inconsistencies, e.g. `fi` vs `done`
 * Lots of symbols to remember: `#`, `@`, `/`
 * But *very* widely deployed!

 ## Julia
-From my uninformed perspective, Julia looks like the language that academics should be using instead of Python.
-I probably shouldn't have said that, but there it is.
+From my uninformed perspective, Julia looks like a great language for academics.

 Notes: